 - Required Information On Your California Mechanics Lien

 The Construction Contract

 The contract is a contractor’s strongest weapon.
 A client that adheres to the contract is every construction business owner’s dream.
-Getting stiffed and leaving a finished job feeling unfairly compensated can lead to serious business issues especially in California where pay-if-paid and pay-when-paid clauses are not enforceable.
+Getting stiffed and leaving a finished job feeling unfairly compensated can lead to serious business issues, especially in California, where pay-if-paid and pay-when-paid clauses are not enforceable.
 This means the contractor is liable to pay subcontractors even when there is a payment issue with the property owner.

 Ideally, the property owner (client) and the contractor are a team.
 However, there are cases where the owner and the contractor don’t see eye to eye on certain things.
-The contract ensures that both parties are protected in case of a dispute as it outlines what has been agreed upon before either party invests resources like time and money into a project.
+The contract ensures that both parties are protected in case of a dispute as it outlines what has been agreed upon before either party invests resources like time and money in a project.